NESTCollaboration/nest/README.md

 WARNING: Whenever you modify this header, **make sure to do a clean recompile**!

-Only **verbosity**, **MCtruthE**, and **MCtruthPos** will change the event-by-event output for testNEST.
+Only **verbosity**, **MCtruthE**, and **MCtruthPos** will change the event-by-event output for execNEST.
-The min/max S1,S2,log values will only effect post-simulation analyses, such as event selection for energy reconstruction and efficiency calculations in testNEST, and binning for creating bands and leakage calculations in rootNEST.
+The min/max S1,S2,log values will only effect post-simulation analyses, such as event selection for energy reconstruction and efficiency calculations in execNEST, and binning for creating bands and leakage calculations in rootNEST.

-**Note**: There can be negative S1 and S2 pulse areas in the testNEST output.
+**Note**: There can be negative S1 and S2 pulse areas in the execNEST output.
 Negative pulse areas simply flag an event that is below thresholds set in the Detector settings file.
 For S1s, negative areas indicate that the PMT coincidence hasn't been met.
 For a PMT hit to count towards the coincidence requirement, the pulse area in that channel must be greater than the detector->sPEthr (single photon threshold) parameter.
 For S2s, the S2 area must be larger than the S2 threshold (generally O(100 phd)).
 Although these events are below threshold, they're still present in a detector, therefore they are not removed from the output.